-What are the medical consequences of drug addiction?
+What are the other health consequences of drug addiction?

 - Cardiovascular disease

 Beyond the harmful consequences for the person with the addiction, drug use can cause serious health problems for others.
 Some of the more severe consequences of addiction are:

 - Negative effects of drug use while pregnant or breastfeeding: A mother's substance or medication use during pregnancy can cause her baby to go into withdrawal after it's born, which is called neonatal abstinence syndrome (NAS).
 Symptoms will differ depending on the substance used, but may include tremors, problems with sleeping and feeding, and even seizures.45 Some drug-exposed children will have developmental problems with behavior, attention, and thinking.
 Ongoing research is exploring if these effects on the brain and behavior extend into the teen years, causing continued developmental problems.
 In addition, some substances can make their way into a mother's breast milk.
 Scientists are still learning about long-term effects on a child who is exposed to drugs through breastfeeding.